Skip to main content

 The load \(BD\) acting on the lever in this diagram has the same magnitude, direction, and line of action as the load acting on the short link at \(D\text{,}\) so this can be thought of as sliding a force along its line of action — an equivalent transformation.

-The following loads are not shown here because they act between two objects which are not part of the body:
+The following loads are not shown here because they act between two objects that are not part of the body:

 • the loads between the bearing block and the wall \(W_x\text{,}\) \(W_y\text{,}\) and \(M\text{,}\)